virtuozzo/cloudscripting-docs/docs/reference/events.md

 **Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `nodes` - nodes description for change topology
+    - `nodes` - nodes description for a topology change
-    - `env` - environment settings: `engine`, `ssl`, `ha` etc
+    - `env` - environment settings, e.g. `engine`, `ssl`, `ha`, etc
-- `${event.response.}` parameters are absent.
+- `${event.response.}` parameters are absent

 ### onAfterChangeTopology

-Event execution will start when action *change Topology* will be finished.

-Event placeholders:
+The event will be executed once the *changeTopology* action is finished.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `domain` - cloned environment name
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0"*.
     - `nodeGroups` - node delays:
         - `restartNodeDelay` - delay for restart
         - `name` - node group name
-        - `redeployContainerDelay` - delay for container redeploy
+        - `redeployContainerDelay` - delay for container redeployment
-        - `redeployContextDelay` - delay for redeploy context
+        - `redeployContextDelay` - delay for context redeployment
-        - `restartContainerDelay` - delay for restart container
+        - `restartContainerDelay` - delay for container restart
-    - `nodes` - nodes array with detailed info about nodes.
-Full node placeholders [here](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders)
+    - `nodes` - nodes array with detailed info about topology.
+Explore the full list of available [node placeholders](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders).
-    - `env` - environment informartion.
-Full environment placehosders list [here](http://docs.cloudscripting.com/reference/placeholders/#environment-placeholders)
+    - `env` - environment information.
+Explore the full list of available [environment placehosders](http://docs.cloudscripting.com/reference/placeholders/#environment-placeholders).

 ### onBeforeScaleOut

-Event execution will start before the customer will add all new nodes to existing node Group (layer of nodes).
-New nodes can be added via [*change topology*](https://docs.jelastic.com/jelastic-dashboard-guide#change-topology) action or via [autoscaling feature](https://docs.jelastic.com/automatic-horizontal-scaling).
+The event will be executed before adding new node(s) (i.e. scaling *out*) to the existing node group (viz. layer).
+Scaling out/in can be performed either through [*changing topology*](https://docs.jelastic.com/jelastic-dashboard-guide#change-topology) or [auto horizontal scaling](https://docs.jelastic.com/automatic-horizontal-scaling) functionality.
-Event will run only once for every nodeGroup.
+The *onBeforeScaleOut* event will be run only once for each layer.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
-    - `count` - nodes count to scale into topology
+    - `count` - number of nodes that are added
-    - `nodeGroup` - node group where will new nodes will be added
+    - `nodeGroup` - node group that is scaled out
-- `${event.response.}` parameters are absent.
+- `${event.response.}` parameters are absent

 ### onAfterScaleOut

-Event execution will start after the customer will add all new nodes to existing node Group.
-Event will run only once for every nodeGroup.
+The event will be executed after adding new node(s) to the existing node group.
+The *onAfterScaleOut* event will be run only once for each layer.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
-    - `count` - nodes count to scale into topology
+    - `count` - number of nodes that are added
-    - `nodeGroup` - node group where will new nodes will be added
+    - `nodeGroup` - node group that is scaled out
 - `${event.response.}`:
-    - `nodes` - nodes array with detailed info about nodes.
-Full node placeholders [here](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders)
+    - `nodes` - nodes array with detailed info about topology.
+Explore the full list of available [node placeholders](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders).

 ### onBeforeScaleIn

-Event will run before removing any stack node from Jelastic environment.
-Can be executed only once for every nodeGroup.
+The event will be executed before removing node(s) (i.e. scaling *in*) from the target node group.
+The *onBeforeScaleIn* event will be run only once for each layer.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
-    - `count` - nodes count to remove from topology
+    - `count` - number of nodes that are removed
-    - `nodeGroup` - node group where will new nodes will be removed
+    - `nodeGroup` - node group that is scaled in
 - `${event.response.}`:
-    - `nodes` - nodes array with detailed info about nodes.
-Full node placeholders [here](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders)
+    - `nodes` - nodes array with detailed info about topology.
+Explore the full list of available [node placeholders](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders).

 ### onAfterScaleIn

-Event will be run after removing any stack node from Jelastic environment.
-Can be executed only once for every nodeGroup.
+The event will be executed after scaling in the corresponding node group.
+The *onAfterScaleIn* event will be run only once for each layer.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
-    - `count` - nodes count to remove from topology
+    - `count` - number of nodes that are removed
-    - `nodeGroup` - node group where will new nodes will be removed
+    - `nodeGroup` - node group that is scaled in
 - `${event.response.}`:
-    - `nodes` - nodes array with detailed info about nodes.
-Full node placeholders [here](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders)
+    - `nodes` - nodes array with detailed info about topology.
+Explore the full list of available [node placeholders](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders).

 ###onBeforeServiceScaleOut

-Event will be executed before additing new docker containers to existing nodeGroup.
-Can be executed only once for every nodeGroup (nodes layer).
-Event available only for Docker containers.
+The event will be executed before adding new Docker container(s) to the existing node group.
+It will be run only once for each layer.

-Event placeholders:
+The *onBeforeServiceScaleOut* event is applicable only for Docker containers.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `nodeId` - node identifier where event is executing
+    - `nodeId` - node identifier, where event is executed
-- `${event.response.}` parameters are absent.
+- `${event.response.}` parameters are absent

 ###onAfterServiceScaleOut

-Event will be executed before removing docker containers to existing nodeGroup.
-Can be executed only once for every nodeGroup (nodes layer).
-Event available only for Docker containers.
+The event will be executed after adding new Docker container(s) to the existing node group.
+It will be run only once for each layer.

-Event placeholders:
+The *onAfterServiceScaleOut* event is applicable only for Docker containers.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `nodeId` - node identifier where event is executing
+    - `nodeId` - node identifier, where event is executed
 - `${event.response.}` result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeRestartNode

-Event will be executed before the restart node action will start.
-Event proceed on actions *restartNodeById* and *restartNodeByGroup*.
+The event will be triggered before restarting a node.
+It will be called before the corresponding *restartNodeById* and *restartNodeByGroup* actions.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session